Pardon me while I briefly channel Andy Rooney

 Back then, it wasn't unusual to spot well-known actors/actresses waiting in those lines, by my only true celebrity sighting at the unemployment office happened during an argument with a burly EDD security guard over where to park my motorcycle.
-Having cut it close time-wise, I was in a hurry to take my place in line – but while he was going into explicit detail as to exactly where I could shove my motorcycle, the big guard suddenly shifted his gaze, then stopped in mid-sentence and blurted “Look, it’s Orson Wells!”
+Having cut it close time-wise, I was in a hurry to take my place in line – but while he was going into explicit detail as to exactly where I could shove my motorcycle, the big guard suddenly shifted his gaze, then stopped in mid-sentence.

 I turned around and sure enough, there was The Legend himself, emerging from an old convertible wearing an enormous blue terry-cloth bathrobe, holding a huge smoldering cigar in one hand.
 Unfortunately, he wasn’t there to wait for an unemployment check, but headed for an editing facility just across the street from the EDD office.
-After looking both ways (and making sure everyone in sight got a good look), he planted that giant stogie between his teeth, then squeezed his enormous frame through the doorway of a brick building and disappeared.
+After looking both ways (and making sure everyone in sight had seen him), he planted that giant stogie between his teeth, then squeezed his enormous frame through the doorway of a brick building and disappeared.

 Such is the magic of true celebrity in Hollywood.
-I never saw Wells again (or the guard, for that matter), but what had been an otherwise banal morning was forever burned into my memory banks.
+I never saw Welles again, but what had been an otherwise banal morning was forever burned into my memory banks.